Tonga issues tsunami warning after undersea volcano erupts

 Published

+WELLINGTON, New Zealand (AP) — The Pacific nation of Tonga issued a tsunami warning Saturday after an undersea volcano erupted, and video posted to social media showed large waves washing ashore in coastal areas.

-The Tonga Meteorological Services said a tsunami warning was in effect for all of Tonga, and data from the Pacific Tsunami Warning..
+The Tonga Meteorological Services said the tsunami warning was in effect for all of Tonga.
+Authorities in nearby Fiji also issued a warning, telling people to avoid the shoreline due to strong currents and dangerous waves.

+The Islands Business news site reported that a convoy of police and military troops evacuated Tonga's King Tupou VI from his palace near the shore.
+He was among the many residents headed for higher ground.

+The explosion of the Hunga Tonga Hunga Ha’apai volcano was the latest in a series of spectacular eruptions.